amenzwa/amenzwa.github.io/stem/PL/Paradigms.md

 Most modern programming language, be they OO or FP, support an incarnation of the Hindley-Milner type system.
 So, today's programmers are generally familiar with the concepts of this type system.
 But only those who know the proof-assistant hereditary of the original version of ML, the LCF/ML, recognise that type theory of programming languages corresponds to proof theory of logic.
 This is referred to as [Curry-Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence):

 - A type is a proposition.
-- A value is a theorem.
+A value is a proof of a theorem.
+The type system guarantees the logical validity of proofs.
+- Constructing a value of a type is a true value.
+An uninhabited type is a false value.
 - A function on types is an implication between propositions.
-- An identity function is a tautology.
+An identity function is a tautology.
+Bijection is equivalence.
+- Product type is conjunction.
+Sum type is disjunction.
 - Parametric polymorphism is universal quantification.
-- The type system guarantees the logical validity of proofs.

 ML was originally the scripting language (meta language) within the [LCF](https://en.wikipedia.org/wiki/Logic_for_Computable_Functions) (logic for computable functions) system for writing tactics that automate proofs.
 A tactic is a backward proof procedure that starts with the goal—the proposition being proved—and works backward to reach lemmas and other theorems that have already been proven.